Amherst Regional Middle School

 Some Options

-• Many parents, teachers, and students want a solution much sooner, even spring or summer 2025, and even if the expenses are not covered by the state grant.
+• Many parents, teachers, and students want a complete solution in 2026 even if the expenses are not covered by the state grant.
 This is a long known problem.
 The school committee and Superintendent could request that the Town Manager make an order for appropriations outside the budget.
 This has recently been done for the high school track.
 Or some of the millions of dollars in surplus being saved for capital projects could be used.